Book a Sexual Health Consultation online

-Booking an HIV/Syphilis Test with REMEDI HEALTH is quick.
+Booking a sexual health consultation with REMEDI HEALTH is quick.
 Just pick a time and date that suits you.
-The testing process should last no more than 15 minutes, but please allow up to half an hour so we can explain what the test results mean.
+The consultation should last no more than 15 minutes, but please allow up to half an hour so we can also undertake testing if required.

 Our Winchester clinic has rigorous safety measures in place to protect both you and our staff.

 The health consultation is £30.00.
 Lab costs for specific STIs will be charged in addition.